Trusted by Tens of Thousands | www.ThePearlSource.com

-100 billion pieces of clothing are produced worldwide each year and more than 15 million tons of used textile waste is generated in the United States alone.
-As a response to a trend-crazy world overwhelmed by the impacts of consumerism, slow fashion aims to refocus our energy towards shopping smarter, becoming more informed, and more mindful.
-Vivienne Westwood said it best: ‘Buy less, choose well, make it last.’
-Simply put, slow fashion is a much-needed reaction to fast fashion.
+The hard truth is that 100 billion pieces of clothing are produced worldwide each year.
+In fact, more than 15 million tons of used textile waste is generated in the United States alone.
+To combat this excess consumerism, slow fashion is becoming more and more popular.

 Familiar with the term ‘shopaholic’?
 In simple terms, a slow fashion convert is the exact opposite of that.
 Next, we’re tackling no less than 21 things you can do today to move from fast fashion to slow fashion.
 Every choice you make matters: from the clothes you pick to your earring types, shoes and bags.
 From the types of rings you wear to your staple wardrobe items.
 The good news is that everyone, regardless of budget, values and time constraints, can find ways to reduce their closet’s impact.
 Read on to find just what you can do – and how to do it – in simple, easy to-follow steps.